 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

 Let’s begin with a quick geography lesson.
 Open your atlas, pull out the globe, or look at this map of Europe and find The United Kingdom (UK) which is short for The United Kingdom of Great Britain and Northern Ireland…quite a mouthful!
 It is a sovereign state, but it is made up of four countries: England, Scotland, Wales, and Northern Ireland.
-Our unit will only focus on England and Ireland (which is not actually part of the UK, but we’ll get to that later!).
+Our unit will only focus on England and The Republic of Ireland (which is not actually part of the UK, but we’ll get to that later!).
 You can also compare these maps to the medieval map from our Castles Unit to show how the area has changed.

 Activity 1: Make a London Bus with a shoe box or small box.
 Draw the windows and doors in advance and have your child practice cutting and pasting.